Pinoy Big Brother: Teen Edition Plus: House theme

 The primer also revealed the new look of the House interior, which Manzano described as having a "funky, modern Moroccan" design with more elegant and colorful furnishings.
 Also, the "garden" was dominated by a large swimming pool.
 Furthermore, the new housemates entered the House area through the facade instead of the Eviction Hall as housemates in the second regular edition and the second Celebrity Edition did.

 Also, what used to be the activity area was a part of the House called a "Plus Base."
 It had additional bedrooms, a garden, and a jacuzzi; it was occupied by the Guardians.
 Conversely, part of the Eviction Hall was renovated into the new activity area.

 Theme song

 Unlike Pinoy Ako and Sikat ang Pinoy, both of which were rehashed, the original Kabataang Pinoy by Itchyworms was used for this season without any alterations.
 A remixed version of the song (which combines its beat with those of Crank That and Smack That to name a few) was used throughout the opening night.

 Prizes

 The prizes offered for the winner were a laptop, an LCD TV set, kitchen appliances, a business showcase, a condominium, and ₱1,000,000 cash prize.

+While the second, third, and fourth big placers received ₱500,000, ₱300,000, and ₱200,000 cash respectively.
+And all big placers also received a laptop and kitchen appliances.